Michdo93/openhab_static_examples/tutorial_en.md

 ### Entire sitemaps

-Since we wanted a simple example for each `item`, we don`t even have to experiment with many possibilities of the sitemap.
+Since we wanted a simple example for each `item`, we do not even have to experiment with many possibilities of the sitemap.
 It is enough for us to represent the whole thing by a `Group Item`:

 ```
 sitemap Sitemap label="Sitemap" {